aditiyk/Hacker-News-Clone/README.md

 which we can  use on the server by installing the isomorphic-fetch package.

-For error handling, a try catch block was used.

 We 'try' getting the data from request and if its unsuccessful(ie., there's an error on the server side) we return an error page.

 Upon clicking a search result, the user is taken to the post detail screen where the number of comments along with